diablodale/dp.docs/docs/_max/attributes/orientformat.md

     - "@orientformat mat-abs"
 ---

-Skeleton joint orientation as quaternion or 4x4 matrix, in hierarchical or absolute rotation.
+Skeleton joint orientation as quaternion, 4x4 matrix, hierarchical, or absolute rotation.
 Set [`@skeleton 2`](skeleton.md) to output these orientation values.

 Orientation is output as quaternion (4 floats) or 4x4 rotation matrix (16 floats).